TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Introduction

-From the dataset perspective, researchers commonly adopt two main approaches: (1) expanding diversity of scenes or object classes, as demonstrated by GMOT-40~\cite{bai2021gmot}; (2) enriching data properties by focusing on challenges like occlusion (e.g., MOT17~\cite{milan2016mot16}, MOT20~\cite{dendorfer2020mot20}) or high appearance similarity (e.g., DanceTrack~\cite{sun2022dancetrack}).
-However, as depicted in Figure~\ref{fig:data_motion}, one key limitation in existing datasets is the relatively simplistic motion patterns.
-Specifically, different objects move similarly, with individual motions having low intensity and little variability across frames (e.g. MOT17, MOT20).
-In contrast, complex variable motion is common in life and nature, such as bee colony dynamics around hives~\cite{srinivasan1999motion}.
-To explore MOT in complex scenarios, we build the BEE23 dataset exhibiting complex motion patterns in two key aspects: (1) diversity of motion among different objects within frames; (2) significant variability of individual object motions across frames (as shown in the 1st example in Figure~\ref{fig:data_motion}).
-We believe this dataset enriched with complex and diverse data properties, can serve as a more challenging benchmark for advancing general MOT research.
 From an algorithm optimization perspective, most trackers~\cite{li2019multiple, wang2020towards, zhang2021fairmot, wu2021track} since DeepSORT~\cite{wojke2017simple} in 2016 follows its serial association paradigm.
 This paradigm utilizes a feature to initially filter some association candidates, such as the appearance feature in TraDeS~\cite{li2019multiple} and the motion feature in FairMOT~\cite{zhang2021fairmot}, followed by using the other feature as the primary association metric, aiming to avoid the matching conflict problem that may arise from two features.
 Such a paradigm resembles ``intersection'', which does not take full advantage of both features and may even be damaging to tracking performance, due to filtering may cause missing tracking, i.e., false negatives (FN).
 Recent works like ByteTrack~\cite{zhang2022bytetrack} and OC-SORT~\cite{cao2023observation} using just motion feature, a typical single-feature association paradigm (as shown in Figure~\ref{fig:pipeline}(a)), outperform the two-feature serial association paradigms like FairMOT~\cite{zhang2021fairmot}.
 However, comparisons may be unfair due to detector differences.
 For example, OC-SORT uses the state-of-the-art YOLOX~\cite{ge2021yolox} detector while FairMOT uses the weaker DLA~\cite{yu2018deep}, impacting associations.